 Sky Divers Carrying Flags of Each Military Branch

-The Mile-Hi Sky Diving Team will perform their traditional exhibition sky dive to kick off the 39th BOLDERBoulder Memorial Day Tribute.
+The Mile-Hi Sky Diving Team performs their traditional exhibition sky dive to kick off the BOLDERBoulder Memorial Day Tribute.
 All members of the Mile-Hi Sky Diving team are United States Parachuting Association certified professional exhibition jumpers.
-Throughout their 16-year history with the ceremony the group has varied to include BOLDERBoulder finishers, military personnel including Air Force Academy officers and Colorado natives.
+Throughout their history with the ceremony the group has varied to include BOLDERBoulder finishers, military personnel including Air Force Academy officers and Colorado natives.

 - The first of the Gold Star Family Honorees at the 2019 BB was that of the family of Christopher Anderson.
 Nicknamed, Chris ‘Doc’ Anderson, he grew up in Longmont, CO. with his father, mother, and brother.
 His family expressed that Christopher had always wanted to join the Navy.
 He was deployed to Iraq in 2006 with the Marines as a Navy Corpsman.
 While on patrol, Sargent Greg Edwards lost both legs to an IED and Anderson was there instantly, providing both the medical and emotional support that saved Edward’s life so he could return to his wife and daughters.
 A few months later, Anderson was killed during a mortar attack on December 4th, 2006.
 Upon the return of Anderson’s body, his family along with his hometown of Longmont held a parade in his honor before he was buried in Arlington, West Virginia.
 In attendance at Chris’s funeral was his family and against doctor orders, Sargent Edwards.
 While they remember Christopher every day, Memorial Day holds a new meaning for the Anderson Family and a reminder to have everyone come together.